-- Drinking Water Supply Resilience: With funding from BIL, the Estuary Program supported the LOCSD in installing an additional groundwater monitoring well to support drinking water management efforts in the basin.
-Planning is underway to rehabilitate two existing wells to further expand the groundwater monitoring well network. - Green Infrastructure Restoration Efforts: The Estuary Program has focused efforts on management of invasive plants to help support native habitats.
+- Drinking Water Supply Resilience: With funding from IIJA, the Estuary Program supported the LOCSD in installing an additional groundwater monitoring well to support drinking water management efforts in the basin.
+Planning is underway to rehabilitate two existing wells to further expand the groundwater monitoring well network. - Habitat Restoration Efforts: The Estuary Program has focused efforts on management of invasive plants to help support native habitats.
 This includes work in the watershed to map Arundo for future removal efforts, invasive sea lavender monitoring and removal around the bay, and ice plant mapping and management efforts on the sandspit to protect fragile dune habitat.
 Efforts are underway to develop initial studies and planning for a fish passage barrier removal project on San Luisito creek and floodplain enhancement on Walters Creek.
 Staff are coordinating with UCSB and other partners on monitoring and restoration, with the Estuary Program representing the SLO County region.
 The Morro Bay sandspit is a pilot project location for the effort.
-A historical ecology project focused on the lower watershed and estuary increases our understanding of natural conditions and directly supports future restoration efforts intended to increase climate resilience in these vulnerable habitats. - Green Infrastructure Monitoring Efforts: The Estuary Program expanded salt marsh monitoring efforts with USGS to better understand sediment dynamics within this sensitive habitat.
-The data collected will support modeling efforts by USGS to predict impacts to this area from sea level rise and support planning of restoration efforts to increase resilience of these habitats. - Expansion of Rainwater Capture System: Several years ago, the Estuary Program completed a successful project to install rainwater catchment tanks at a Cal Poly beef facility on Pennington Creek.
+A historical ecology project focused on the lower watershed and estuary increases our understanding of natural conditions and directly supports future restoration efforts intended to increase resilience to shifting environmental conditions in these vulnerable habitats.

+• Expansion of Rainwater Capture System: Several years ago, the Estuary Program completed a successful project to install rainwater catchment tanks at a Cal Poly beef facility on Pennington Creek.
 Use of rainwater during the dry season reduces use of riparian wells.
 A new effort is underway with the support of Creek Lands Conservation and the CSLRCD to design and install two additional tanks that will be filled during the wet season from the creek for use during the dry season.
 The plans are nearly complete and permitting work is underway to handle any needed changes to water rights.
 Construction is expected to be completed next year.

 Workplan tasks have been strategically developed to meet overarching CCMP program goals.
-In addition, workplan tasks have been prioritized to meet BIL specific guidance to accelerate and more extensively implement CCMPs, ensure benefits reach disadvantaged communities, build the adaptive capacity of ecosystems and communities, and leverage additional resources.
+In addition, workplan tasks have been prioritized to meet IIJA specific guidance to accelerate and more extensively implement CCMPs, ensure benefits reach the community, build the adaptive capacity of ecosystems and communities, and leverage additional resources.
 These goals are embedded in several workplan activities and projects as summarized in Table 6.1.

 Table 6.1.
-Workplan Tasks and NEP BIL Priorities.
+Workplan Tasks and NEP IIJA Priorities.

-Workplan Task Implement CCMP Benefits to DA Communities Build Adaptive Capacity Leverage Resources Capacity-1: Capacity Building Х Х Capacity-2: BIL Management and Equity Strategy Development Х Х Х Monitoring-1: Tracking Bay Health Х Х Х Х Monitoring-2: Tracking Creek Health Х Х Х Х Monitoring-3: Eelgrass Monitoring and Research Х Х Х Monitoring-4: Data Analysis and Management Х Х Restoration-1: Invasive Species Management Х Х Х Restoration-2: Habitat Restoration and Climate Planning Х Х Х Х Restoration-3: Fish Habitat Monitoring and Improvement Х Х Х Restoration-4: Open Space Habitat and Access Х Х Х Х Restoration-5: Implement BMPs in Watershed Х Х Х Water-1: Stormwater Improvement Х Х Х Х Water-2: Groundwater Monitoring Х Х Х Х E&O-1: Communication Х Х Х E&O-2: Environmental Education Х Х Х E&O-3: Nature Center Х Х E&O-4: Community Engagement and Stewardship Х Х X
+Workplan Task Implement CCMP Benefits to Communities Build Adaptive Capacity Leverage Resources Capacity-1: Capacity Building Х Х Monitoring-1: Tracking Bay Health Х Х Х Х Monitoring-2: Tracking Creek Health Х Х Х Х Monitoring-3: Eelgrass Monitoring and Assessment Х Х Х Monitoring-4: Data Analysis and Management Х Х Restoration-1: Invasive Species Management Х Х Х Restoration-2: Habitat Restoration & Coastal Resilience Planning Х Х Х Х Restoration-3: Fish Habitat Monitoring and Improvement Х Х Х Restoration-4: Open Space Habitat and Access Х Х Х Х Restoration-5: Implement BMPs in Watershed Х Х Х Water-1: Stormwater Improvement Х Х Х Х Water-2: Groundwater Monitoring Х Х Х Х E&O-1: Communication Х Х Х E&O-2: Environmental Education Х Х Х E&O-3: Nature Center Х Х E&O-4: Community Engagement and Stewardship Х Х Х